 This page lists some useful links to research platforms, processes and things to know for researchers and administrators.
-If you can’t see what you need here, or if you need any further information, please contact the library team.
+If you can’t see what you need here, or if you need any further information, please see the Technology Libraries Research Support website or contact the library team.

 What is it?
 There is an increased emphasis in Higher Education on managing and sharing any data produced in the course of research.
 Many of the research funders supporting work at the University of Cambridge require that research data are openly available with as few restrictions as possible.
 It can be useful to create a Data Management Plan for your research project.
 DMP Online helps you to create and share Data Management Plans that meet institutional and funder requirements.